 During extreme cold, warming centers are open throughout Johnson County.
 If you are unable to access heating where you are, you can visit these locations to warm up.

-When the temperature drops below 10 degrees, RideKC warming buses will be stationed at the Mission Transit Center as needed.
+When the temperature drops below 10 degrees, RideKC warming buses will be stationed at the Mission Transit Center as needed and as staffing allows.

 The City of Overland Park has public places in many its buildings where people can come in during business hours and warm up if needed, including: